Biblical Prophecy

 Hosea 12:10 ESV

-Daniel also received dreams and visions.
+Daniel received dreams and visions.

 In the first year of Belshazzar king of Babylon, Daniel saw a dream and visions of his head as he lay in his bed.
 Then he wrote down the dream and told the sum of the matter.